-DigiBank's commercial paper directory containing the buy. js and redeem. js applications.
+DigiBank's commercial paper directory containing the buy. is and redeem. is applications.

 DigiBank's buy.js application is very similar in structure to MagnetoCorp's issue.js with two important differences:

 • Identity: the user is a DigiBank user Balaji rather than MagnetoCorp's Isabella